nnifler/magnetic-soft-robots/tests/manual tests/gui/test LINK - SOFA Interface.md

     5. Choose a random option in the unit selector next to the number field `Density`
     6. Input a random valid value in the number field `Remanence`
     7. Put the slider `Magnetic Field Strength` on a random position
     8. Input a random valid vector in the `Direction` field
+    9. Input a random valid vector in the `Constraint Box Lower Corner` field
+    10. Input a random valid vector in the `Constraint Box Upper Corner` field

 4. **Click Apply Button**
     1. Click the `Apply` button at the bottom of the GUI